wohaco/despace/bepicolombo.md

       - measure the ratio of potassium to thorium and comparison of this value with those of other terrestrial planets, and studying the polar regions of Mercury and their comparison with the polar regions of the Moon.
    - Mercury Imaging X-ray Spectrometer (**MIXS**), developed by UK and Finland;
    - Mercury Orbiter Radio-science Experiment (**MORE**), developed by Italy and the United States;
-   - Probing of Hermean Exosphere by Ultraviolet Spectroscopy (**PHEBUS**) — for measuring the composition and dynamics of Mercury's exosphere, developed by France and Russia;
+   - Probing of Hermean Exosphere by Ultraviolet Spectroscopy (**PHEBUS**) — for measuring the composition and dynamics of Mercury’s exosphere, developed by France and Russia;
    - Search for Exosphere Refilling and Emitted Neutral Abundances (**SERENA**), made up of 2 neutral and 2 ionised particle analysers: (**ELENA**) (Emitted Low-Energy Neutral Atoms) developed by Italy; (**STROFIO**) (Start from a ROtating Field mass spectrOmeter) developed by United States; (**MIPA**) (Miniature Ion Precipitation Analyser) developed by Sweden; (**PICAM**) (Planetary Ion CAMera) — panoramic energy-mass spectrometer of positively charged ions developed by Austria.
-The main objective of the experiment is to study the flow of ions from the planet's surface and solar wind ions in the Mercury magnetosphere, and thus to study the Mercury soil and its interaction with the planet's exosphere.
+The main objective of the experiment is to study the flow of ions from the planet’s surface and solar wind ions in the Mercury magnetosphere, and thus to study the Mercury soil and its interaction with the planet’s exosphere.
 The purpose of the experiment is to determine the chemical composition of the soil, to study the physical processes of emission from the surface of neutral particles and to measure the flows of magnetospheric ions that return to the surface; to understand whether Mercury has an ionosphere and how plasma convection occurs near it, to clarify the structure of the magnetosphere and the features of its interaction with the solar wind;
    - Spectrometers and Imagers for MPO BepiColombo Integrated Observatory System (**SIMBIO-SYS**), high resolution stereo cameras and a visual and near infrared spectrometer, developed by Italy, France and Switzerland;
    - Solar Intensity X-ray and Particle Spectrometer (**SIXS**), developed by Finland and UK.